yantis/docker-archlinux-tiny/README.md

 * [Reflector] (https://wiki.archlinux.org/index.php/Reflector) mirror optimized for western USA.
 * cower and package-query for interacting with the AUR.
 * compact (removal of a lot of unneeded stuff that pacman will auto re-install if needed)

+7/2/2016 added but currently not taking advantage of it [Amylum] (https://github.com/amylum/repo) Arch packages primarily compiled statically and built against musl

 As an example this is a search for chrome with the above repos installed:
 ![](http://yantis-scripts.s3.amazonaws.com/screenshot_20150407-030717.jpg)